pswaux/programming-principles-practice-cpp/README.md

 </p>

 This repository contains my own solutions to programming exercises (not try this and drills).\
-I created this repository for self-study and fun.
+I created this repository just for self-study and fun.
 I didn't graduate from any computer or related fields.\
 I'm not even a professional programmer.

 My system is 64-bit Fedora-35 running GCC 11.3.1.
 I used Vim as an editor and CLI to compile programs.